awsdocs/amazon-workspaces-administration-guide/doc_source/manage-workspaces-users.md

 1. Choose **Update**\.

-## Add or Delete Users<a name="add-delete-user"></a>
+## Add or delete users<a name="add-delete-user"></a>

-You can create new users from the Amazon Workspaces console only during the process of launching a WorkSpace, and you cannot delete users through the Amazon Workspaces console\.
+You can create new users from the Amazon WorkSpaces console only during the process of launching a WorkSpace, and you cannot delete users through the Amazon WorkSpaces console\.
 Most user management tasks, including managing user groups, must be performed through your directory\.

 **To add or delete users and groups**
 To add, delete, or otherwise manage users and groups, you must do this through your directory\.
 You'll perform most administrative tasks for your WorkSpaces directory using directory management tools, such as the Active Directory Administration Tools\.
-For more information, see [Set Up Active Directory Administration Tools for Workspaces](directory_administration.md)\.
+For more information, see [Set up Active Directory Administration Tools for WorkSpaces](directory_administration.md)\.

 **Important**
 Before you can remove a user, you must delete the WorkSpace assigned to that user\.
 For more information, see [Delete a WorkSpace](delete-workspaces.md)\.